dgb/dgb.github.com/_posts/2019-04-05-bootstrap-sass-backdoor.md

 the ruby `sass` gem is now deprecated in favor of `libsass`, but that didn't seem like a particularly great reason to yank a dependency and release such a huge change as a patch release.
-It was at this point that my curiosity escalated to alarm.
+It was at this point that my curiosity escalated to alarm, leading to the Slack message introducing this post.

 Thankfully `bootstrap-sass` is a very small gem, and I found the offending code pretty quickly with a crude and manual "diff".
 The red